jethomas2020/SQLAlchemy-Challenge/README.md

 Bonus: Other Recommended Analyses

     The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.
+These are highly recommended to attempt, but not required.

 Temperature Analysis I